 Trade in Services

-- The UK will be outside the European Single Market, including services.
+- Since 1 January 2021, the UK is outside the European Single Market, including services.

 Anticipate the new commercial environment for trade in services and consider the following:

-- Check what you need to do via the Government checker tool.
+- Check what you need to do via the Government Brexit checker tool and EU Readiness Notices.

 - Find out about changes to rules for your specific sector: e.g. audiovisual, finance, transport, e-commerce etc., and whether you will need an EU presence.